 - Customer Support: Look for a software that offers reliable and responsive customer support, so you can get the help you need quickly and easily.
 This will ensure that your employees can use the software with confidence and that any issues are resolved quickly and efficiently.

-- Pricing: Consider the cost of the software, as well as any additional costs associated with implementation, maintenance, and upgrades.
+- Pricing: Consider the HR software pricing, as well as any additional costs associated with implementation, maintenance, and upgrades.
 Look for a software package that offers a reasonable balance between cost and features, so you get the best value for your money.

 What are some popular absence management software systems?